-If you wish to discuss and try to resolve any FERPA concerns before contacting the Family Policy Compliance Office, you may contact the SBBC Privacy Officer at 754-321-1914.
+f you wish to discuss and try to resolve any FERPA concerns before contacting the Family Policy Compliance Office, you may contact the SBBC Privacy Officer at 754-321-1914.

 For additional information refer to SB Policy 5100.1.
 This policy outlines the privacy rights of parents and students with respect to students' educational records.
-You may view the complete student records policy and all School Board policies on the Web at: http://www.broward.k12.fl.us/sbbcpolicies/.
+You may view the complete student records policy and all School Board policies on the Web at: www.Broward.k12.fl.us/sbbcpolicies.